econnet/econ/README.rst

 The business oligarchs control politics and undermine democracy.

-Central decision making over many people without ownership is normally tagged as communism.
+Central dictation over many people without ownership is normally tagged as communism.
 The so-call capitalism is thus the reason for communism.
 In a statistical, natural economy the market would decide about wages